FRex/Botes/README.md

 # Botes
 `Botes` is a simple notes keeping application made with [Lazarus IDE](https://www.lazarus-ide.org/).
-Written mostly for personaly use, potentially unstable and buggy - create the `old` dir and/or backup your allnotes.txt if you use it!
+Written mostly for personaly use, potentially unstable and buggy - create the `old` dir and/or backup your `allnotes.txt` if you use it!

+# Initial Notes
+If file `allnotes.txt` is not present, then notes will be loaded from `botes-initial-allnotes.txt`.
+This is meant to allow shipping a zip file containing that file with initial notes and the exe that can then be unzipped for initial installation where initial notes will come from that file but can also be unpacked over existing botes directory without overwriting original `allnotes.txt` file.

 # Backup dir - old
 For backup/convenience if a directory named `old` is present near `botes.exe` then on each save in addition to